Techgrounds-Cloud-9/cloud-9-hansbreukelman/01_Fundamentals_1/NTW/NTW-03 Protocols.md

 If you want it to be public and recognized so that other users of the Internet can use it, you will have to apply to various agencies to have it implemented.
 Including Internet Engineering Task Force (IETF) develop the maintain high quality relevant technical standards, mainly network protocols.
 The network protocol standards are developed under a platform, called as Request for Comments (RFCs).

-### Understanding QUIC
+### Understanding QUIC protocol
 What I understand from it is that QUIC is a protocol that is especially much associated with the use of Google Chrome.
 It is also realized by Google.
+It is on the Transport Layer, or Layer 4 of the OSI layers.

 ![go](https://github.com/Techgrounds-Cloud-9/cloud-9-hansbreukelman/blob/40e29e992861fd8c4f4b9d01e74f32f817775416/00_includes/Week%202/NTW-03%20Cap.png)